Varicose veins: Causes and solutions

 What to consider to be proactive about varicose veins?

--Consider working with Moment to balance hormones.
+Consider working with Raena to balance hormones.
 Since estrogen is believed to contribute to varicose veins, it makes sense to test your hormones and provide support if needed.
 One study showed estradiol values greater than 9.7 pg/mL have a significant excess risk of poor peripheral venous wall condition in menopause.
+Both BMI and insulin were correlated with the presence of varicose veins in the data; serum estradiol levels correlated strongly and positively with BMI and also with insulin serum levels.
+Topical hormones like progesterone applied directly to the skin are a common treatment.

--Eat we and copper-rich foods.
+Eat zinc- and copper-rich foods.
 According to the Center for Vein Restoration, “More than just a precious metal, copper is an essential nutrient that strengthens the skeletal system, stabilizes the immune system, and promotes circulation.
 A copper deficiency can make the veins less elastic, gradually weakening them and leaving them susceptible to swelling.”

-To learn about solving varicose veins, head to www.momenthealth.co!
+To learn about solving varicose veins, head to www.raenahealth.com!

 DISCLAIMER

 This content is strictly the opinion of Raena and is for informational and educational purposes only.
 It is not intended to provide medical advice or to take the place of medical advice or treatment from a personal physician.
 All viewers of this content are advised to consult their doctors or qualified health professionals regarding specific health questions.
 Neither Raena nor the publisher of this content takes responsibility for possible health consequences of any person or persons reading or following the information in this educational content.
-All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.
+All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement, or lifestyle program.